mdrame/-calculator/README.md

     * Work on backend ✅
     * Display counter properly in UILabel ✅
     * Create Auto constrain
+    * Add Gif to readme ✅
     * Optimaze Code

 ### Usage
-    * Please run app on iphone 11 for there are no contraints yet
+    * Please run app on iphone 11 pro for there are no contraints yet